College Admission Case Studies for A/A+ Students

 Client Profile: South Asian male at a competitive private school, 3.9 (unweighted), 4.5 (weighted) GPA, 1580 SAT, 800 Math II, 800 Chemistry, 800 Biology E/M SAT subject test scores, many 4s and 5s on APs.
 Light leadership and light extracurricular.

-Changes made through consulting: Student wanted to major in international studies/affairs and ultimately become a US diplomat.
-He studied Arabic language in a two-week study abroad immersion option in his freshmen prior to engaging Solomon.
+Changes made through consulting: The student wanted to major in international studies/affairs and ultimately become a US diplomat.
+He studied the Arabic language in a two-week study abroad immersion option in his freshmen prior to engaging Solomon.
 He was also involved in many standard activities for his demographic like tennis, piano, violin.
-He had a low SAT and we recommended tutoring to increase his scores above a 1530 as well as tutoring for the subject tests.
+He had a low SAT and we recommended tutoring to increase his scores above 1530 as well as tutoring for the subject tests.
 He was positioned in Arabic Studies with a focused lens on social justice (Islamophobia) and the arts (drama/theater).
 Connected the student with a local undergraduate research opportunity in Arabic studies.
-Had student start a non-profit that focused on Islamophobia awareness and educational programming for high school and middle age students with a theatrical one-man show screen play that taught about anti-Islam rhetoric and how to be embrace differences.
-Non-profit website provided many educational resources for others wanting to get involved in the Islamophobia.
-Also had student organize and lead a political rally.
+Had student start a non-profit that focused on Islamophobia awareness and educational programming for high school and middle age students with a theatrical one-man show screenplay that taught about anti-Islam rhetoric and how to be embrace differences.
+The non-profit website provided many educational resources for others wanting to get involved in Islamophobia.
+Also had students organize and lead a political rally.

 Outcome: Accepted at Yale, UPenn Huntsman, Dartmouth, Duke, UC Berkeley, Vanderbilt with Cornelius Vanderbilt scholarship (full-ride), Georgetown University - School of Foreign Service, University of Michigan